- Your Business

 - Interactive Tools

-Every individual will have a variety of goals in life, which may include raising children and saving for their education, caring for and supporting ageing parents, attaining a desired standard of living for ourselves and our families, or financing our retirement - and these goals will change throughout our lifetime.
-As your accountants, we can help you to put in place strategies that will help you to achieve your objectives throughout your lifetime.
+Each of us will have different goals in life - raising children and saving for their education, caring for and supporting ageing parents, attaining a desired standard of living for ourselves and our families, or financing our retirement - and these goals will change throughout our lifetime.
+As your accountants, we can suggest strategies to help you to achieve your objectives at every stage of the journey.

 Whatever your own personal goals may be, there are some fundamental strategies that can be applied within the family, and we begin with these.

 Every individual within your family is taxed separately, and is entitled to his or her own allowances and exemptions.
 The basic personal allowance for 2014/15 is £10,000, while the capital gains tax annual allowance for 2014/15 is £11,000.

 A series of rate bands and allowances are assigned first to your earned income (which includes pensions), then to your savings income, and finally to any UK dividend income.